Please review this explanation on the purpose for this section before reading the information here.

 churchistrue.com sacramental paradigm view:

 Scripture is seen as metaphorical.
 Faith is an expression of loyalty, devotion, worship and doctrinal alignment but not necessarily a belief in the factual accuracy of scripture or historical religious origins.
 Challenges to scriptural historical events are not damaging to faith.
 I personally feel this is the biggest mistake Joseph made.
 I don’t understand why.
 I don’t believe an angel with sword appeared to Joseph.
 I think he felt there was something important about eternal marriage that he needed to teach.
-I believe there is strong evidence that there were pure religious motives involved in some aspects of this.
-But knowing the nature of man and reading some of the first hand accounts, I think it likely became about sex some of the time.
+I believe there is strong evidence that there were pure religious motives involved.
+But knowing the nature of man and reading some of the first hand accounts, I think it likely it became about sex some of the time.
 I believe Joseph felt called to be a prophet, but it’s possible he made mistakes in an attempt to bolster his credibility to others to execute the plan he felt deeply was his responsibility.
 I believe the fruits of Joseph’s work are true and beautiful.

 Literal believing LDS view: